 There’s nothing more frustrating than booking a flight only to watch the prices plummet a few days later.
 Check out Kayak which not only allows you to compare prices, but also tracks past pricing trends to indicate whether the cost of your flight is expected to rise or fall in the next few days.
 If you’re flexible on when you travel, then Skyscanner can help you find the cheapest dates to fly.

-Sites such as Expedia and Webjet will also let you compare prices for loads of different airlines and hotels so you can find the best deal – but watch out for extra fees that these sites may charge.
+Sites like Expedia and Webjet let you compare prices for loads of different airlines and hotels so you can find the best deal – but watch out for extra fees that these sites may charge.
 If you want flexibility on your accommodation, you can also go for options that give you a free cancellation guarantee, so you can change your plans if something better comes up.
-If you’re holidaying at home, Grays Escape also lets you haggle for the best hotel deals around.

 3. Take a chance